WHAT EXPERTISE DOES HANLEY & CO HAVE?

 HOW MUCH TAX SHOULD I EXPECT TO PAY?

 If online trading is your only taxable income then you will pay NI on annual profits over the NI threshold and tax on annual profits over your personal allowance.
 Higher profits attract 40% or 45% tax but just 2% National Insurance.
-If eBay trading is extra to your PAYE salary you still pay Class 2 and Class 4 National Insurance (subject to an overall contribution ceiling).
+If online trading is extra to your PAYE salary you still pay Class 2 and Class 4 National Insurance (subject to an overall contribution ceiling).
 Your tax liability is calculated by adding together your salary and your profits, and taking off any PAYE tax you suffered in your employment in the relevant tax year.

 We can provide you with an estimate of your tax liability as your trading year progresses and will advise you about saving towards your liabilities with advice about the normal tax payment dates.